 Bernie Sanders, US Senator

-The evidence shows that multinational corporations are paying less and less tax while they arguing for constant lowering of the corporate tax rate and that many use aggressive tax arrangements to avoid the spirit, and sometimes the letter, of the law.
+Evidence shows that multinational corporations are paying less and less tax while arguing for constant lowering of the corporate tax rate.
+Evidence also shows that many multinational corporations use aggressive tax arrangements to avoid the spirit, and sometimes the letter, of the law.

 Ensuring that corporations pay the appropriate amount of tax requires transparent information that the public can understand.

 Another reason for the lack of information is secrecy.
-Multinational corporations often refuse to provide information about their taxes citing corporate secrecy and many corporations use tax havens that adds another layer of secrecy.
-Where corporations do publish material in the public domain it is often aggregate information, incomplete or produced in a highly technical way that does not allow the ordinary reader to easily understand the information given and what it means.
+Multinational corporations often refuse to provide information about their taxes citing corporate secrecy, and many corporations use tax havens, which add another layer of secrecy.
+Where corporations do publish material in the public domain, it is often aggregate information, incomplete, or produced in a highly technical way that does not allow the ordinary reader to easily understand the information given and what it means.

-Ensuring everybody can understand the actual effects of corporate tax laws, and be involved in the policy making process, means better, more balanced tax policy and a fairer society for all.
+Ensuring that everybody can understand the actual effects of corporate tax laws and be involved in the policy making process, means better and a more balanced tax policy and a fairer society for all.